isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-an-aluminum-boat/index.md

 Aluminium boats are great for fishing as they're durable and lightweight.
 But, sometimes, they may get abused or overused.
 So, in this post, I'll take you through how to paint an aluminium boat-boats/) (step by step).

-A new paint coat on the aluminium [boat](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/) will give a new life.
+A new paint coat on the aluminium [boat](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/)will give a new life.
 We'll help you (affordably) change your abused, neglected, and ugly aluminium boat to look like gel-coated fibreglass ready to go fishing for many years.
 Below I've outlined the detailed steps of painting an aluminium boat to (hopefully) make your boat-painting project much more straightforward.

 Luckily, with the correct formula, you won't need professional shipwright or expert painters. *To paint your aluminium boat Sand off the boat surface, scrub and pressure-wash the aluminium off contaminants and dust, apply the primer, paint about two paint coats, apply a clear coat once the coats are cured, and finally apply the anti-fouling paint. *